sbarex/QLMarkdown/README.md

 ### QLMarkdown preferences window

 From the Preferences window you can configure the options, enable the desired extensions and set the style.
+Some lesser-used options are available in the advanced panel.

 ![main interface](./assets/img/main_interface.png)